CarMoreno/moleculas/README.md

 # Molecules App

-This app uses Django rest framework and ReactJS.
-It uses The [Material UI library](https://mui.com) to sketch an interface utilizing material components.
+This app uses Django rest framework and ReactJS with the [Material UI library](https://mui.com) to sketch an interface utilizing material components.
 Finally, the [RDKit library](https://github.com/MichelML/rdkit-js) is used to build molecules images.

 ### About Endpoints